 As with all insurance policies, the cost of flood insurance varies depending on your situation.
 If your home or business is in a high-risk area, such as a "special flood hazard area," your premium naturally will be higher than those in low- or moderate-risk zones.

 Premiums are based on how old the building is, how many floors it has, the location of its contents, your deductible and more.
 Renters insurance is typically less expensive, as renters generally insure their belongings and not the building.

 Where can I find more information?

-As always, we at Charles Meyer Insurance are happy to help you determine your insurance needs.
-Stop by our office, email us at info [at] charlesmeyerins [dot] com, or give us a call at 314-894-1313.
+As always, we at Charles Meyer Insurance Agency are happy to help you determine your insurance needs.
+Stop by our office, email us at christine [at] charlesmeyerins [dot] com, or give us a call at 314-894-1313.
 The NFIP website has plenty of answers as well.